 Table of ContentsWhat is Rational Expectations Theory?How is Rational Expectations Theory Used?Background of Rational Expectations TheoryStrong Version Weak Version How it Works [Example]Example One Example Two Rational Expectations Theory and MicroeconomicsRational Expectation Theory ApplicationPractical Implication of Rational Expectations TheoryAcademic Research on Rational Expectations Theory

 What is Rational Expectations Theory?

 Rational expectations theory is an economic concept which asserts that individual agents do make decisions based on the markets available information and also learning from the previous trends.
 Based on this theory, there is an expectation that people would sometimes be wrong, but they can sometimes be right as well.

-A Little More on What is Rational Expectations Theory
+How is Rational Expectations Theory Used?

 Note that as per this theory, economic behavior is based on various observations.
 That averagely, people are capable of predicting future conditions correctly and at the same time act on them.
 This is whether or not they understand the relationship of cause-and-effect that underlines both the events and their own way of thinking.
 In other words, their forecast is usually perfect in that the expectations which they tend to construct in a manner that is irrational happen to be correct in the end.
 However, in case of any emerging errors, it usually as a result of random and causes that cannot be foreseen.
 In addition, in those efficient markets where there is perfect information or nears perfect information, people anticipate the action of the government to either restrain or stimulate the economy.
 Following this, people will, therefore, embark on adjusting their response in that direction.